 Juicing your vegetables and fruits is often a way to obtain your daily boost of nutrients and vitamins.
 However, despite its healthy advantages of our bodies, juicing could have a downside.
 Some vegetables and fruits have a large sugar and acid content, that can put us at the greater risk of cavities because it wears away the enamel on our teeth.

 Eat your greens.
-Or, juice your greens: Adding green vegetables towards your favourite juice can present you with an improvement of dietary magnesium and calcium.
-They are going to strengthen your body, build strong bones and teeth and won’t cause a spike inside of your bloodstream sugar levels level like sugary veggies and fruits.
+Or, juice your greens: Adding green vegetables to your favourite juice can present you with an improvement of dietary magnesium and calcium.
+They are going to strengthen your body, build strong bones and teeth and won’t cause a spike inside of your bloodstream sugar levels level like sugary fruits.

 Less fruit: Put it to use sparingly to scale back the amount of sugar that you’re consuming in each and every juice.
 Ripe fruits are advised like they are inclined to contain less acid than less ripe ones.